 What’s this about?

 In July 1993, I was born in California in the United States of America.
-My parent’s aren’t American, they were just visiting for a few years, and we left before my third birthday.
-But, by the laws of the US, by being born in the country, I was automatically a US citizen: my birth right.
-We left when I was two years old and have never been back.
+My parents aren’t American, they were just visiting for a few years.
+But, by the laws of the US, by being born in the country I was automatically a US citizen: my birth right.
+We left when I was two years old and I have never been back.

 Being American is something that was always lurking around in my childhood but it never had any real meaning.
 It was just a cool thing I could whip out to surprise people.
 I’ve got British citizenship too, so I always travelled on a UK passport and had no connection with the US.
 Just home videos, family photos and my parents’ memories.
 Needless to say, I had more than one friend tell me with certainty that I wasn’t American because I look English and I sound English and spent most of my childhood here.

 The Nightmares of US Expats